 Besides, several economic hotshots say that the downgrades could’ve been much worse.
-For one thing, word through the grapevine before the downgrades were actually dealt was that France’s triple-A rating might get knocked down by a couple of notches to AA.
+For one thing, word through the grapevine before the downgrades were actually dealt with was that France’s triple-A rating might get knocked down by a couple of notches to AA.

 With that, the downgrade of French debt to AA+ turned out to be somewhat of a relief for some market participants.
-Add to that the fact that Germany, euro zone’s largest economy, was spared from any downgrades completely.
+Add to that the fact that Germany, the euro zone’s largest economy, was spared from any downgrades completely.
 Phew!